 It is a popular feature in the Sci-Fi works of Iain M Banks among other writers for his characters to back themselves up in case they die but it's always bothered me a little because it is not the same consciousness as the one that perished so would it really be a comfort?
 Human consciousness is very personal and unique.

-With this in mind then, if the technology existed to record the mind state without a biological brain, can it guarantee us an afterlife in the form of a digital heaven or is The Hereafter a big con?
+With this in mind then, if the technology existed to record the mind state without a biological brain, can it guarantee us an afterlife in the form of an artificial heaven or is The Hereafter a big con?
 Life and death are complete opposites after all and therefore cannot exist at the same time so can human consciousness survive after death or even in death?

 Death is unlike anything we can experience in life and therefore cannot be understood from a life perspective any more than a blind person can describe what a sunrise looks like or a fish could describe the sensation of thirst.
 It is alien but it at the same time is a very important part of life and we must somehow prepare ourselves for it.